-An inspirational 52 card deck and booklet, Spanda Cards for the Entrepreneurial Spirit, co-created with Andrea Adler, will be published by Beyond Words (Fall, 2018).
+Recent projects include an inspirational 52 card deck and booklet, Spanda Cards for the Entrepreneurial Spirit, co-created with Andrea Adler, Beyond Words publishing (09-’18).
 The aphorisms, explanations, and takeaways, bridge ancient wisdom and business acumen.
 Each card offers a fresh way to enhance creativity and unlock the entrepreneurial spirit.
-Not for entrepreneurs only, but for all who want to bring more joy and ease into their day.
+Not just for entrepreneurs, but for all who want to bring more joy, ease, creativity and innovation into their day and work.

-As an editor and coach, I’ve worked with writers to define their goals and help prepare their work for publication.
-As a writer, I’m a big fan of “writing buddies.”
-Buddies are friends with purpose, trusted allies, the glue and heart of a writing community.
-Write with a buddy to sustain momentum and enthusiasm.
-I’m also a fan of writing groups.
-The one I lead meets monthly.
-We start with meditation to tap into the “creative well,” write freely or from prompts, and gently critique new and revised work; writers ask for specific feedback.
-To avoid “lonely writer’s syndrome,” find a buddy and form or join a group.
-A third option is to find a writing angel, a fairy godmother.
+As an editor and coach, I’ve worked with writers to help prepare their work for publication.
+As a writer, I’m a great fan of “writing buddies,” friends with purpose, trusted allies, the glue and heart of a writing community.
+Write with a buddy to sustain momentum.
+I’m also a fan of writing groups, and lead one monthly.
+We start with meditation, write freely or from prompts, and gently critique new and revised work; writers ask for specific feedback.
+Avoid “lonely writer’s syndrome” with buddies and groups.
+A third option is to find a writing ange.
 I found one while writing by my lonesome in a cafe–a total stranger who offered to read my work.
-She did, and over the course of weeks, provided a timely nudge, and appreciated a little advice I gave her in return.
+She did, and over the course of weeks, provided a timely nudge, and appreciated writing advice I gave her in return.

 For all of the above…it’s also fine to leave “name & number” messages at 917 602-2490 or email@example.com.